Mill Creek, Washington: 21st century

 In the late 1980s, Mill Creek drafted a comprehensive plan that would transform its newly annexed commercial area into a mixed-use downtown area to support the growing city.
 The 23 acre downtown development would include a large public park, shopping areas, recreational facilities, multi-use trails, and office buildings.
 After difficulty in finding a suitable developer, the Mill Creek Town Center began construction in 2001 and the first phase opened three years later.
 The second phase was completed in 2007, with 26 retail buildings, a medical clinic, condominiums, and a downtown plaza.

 The Bothell–Everett Highway (now State Route 527) remained a two-lane rural highway through Mill Creek until the start of an expansion and improvement program in the 1990s.
 It was widened to four lanes with a center turn lane, and also gained bicycle lanes, sidewalks, and new landscaping features.
 The section through Mill Creek, from 164th Street to 132nd Street, was completed in 2006 and required the construction of retaining walls and detention ponds due to the limited space for the road.
 The project also included new bus stops that were later upgraded with the opening of the Swift Green Line bus rapid transit system in March 2019.

 The city government began planning for a second urban village, to be located in newly annexed areas at the northeast edge of the city, in 2007.
 The retail and residential development, named the East Gateway, would have been located on 52 acre along 132nd Street, and was originally slated to be anchored by a Wal-Mart until the company scrapped plans after protests from local residents.
 The eastern half of the development began construction in 2012 and will encompass 210 apartments, 104 townhouses, office space, and retail.
 Development of the remaining western half was approved in 2019 and branded as "The Farm at Mill Creek", consisting of 354 apartments, retail space, workforce housing units, and office space.
-It will be anchored by the first suburban Amazon Go in the state, and a hotel.
+It was anchored by the first suburban Amazon Go in the state and a hotel.
+Plans for an urban neighborhood in the area between city hall and 164th Street Southeast, named the South Town Center, were approved by the city council in 2026.
+The plans call for a central park and up to 5,000 new housing units.